Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Introduction

-\begin{enumerate} \item A novel measurement recovery algorithm is proposed to identify the attacks through normality projection.
-The FDI attack detector and identifier are integrated into a single LSTM-AE deep learning model, while power system physics information is embedded to ensure the fidelity of the recovered attack. \item A bilevel optimisation problem is formulated to guide the MTD design.
+\begin{enumerate} \item For the first time, a novel event-triggering framework is proposed that seamlessly links the design and implementation of a data-driven detector and physics-based MTD.
+The proposed framework outperforms the individual approach by rejecting false positive decisions from the data-driven detector and reducing the use and cost of MTD. \item A novel measurement recovery algorithm is proposed to identify attacks through normality projection.
+The FDI attack detector and identifier are integrated into a single LSTM-AE deep learning model, while power system physics information is embedded to ensure the fidelity of the recovered attack. \item A bilevel optimisation problem is formulated for the MTD design.
 In the upper level, hiddenness is improved while in the lower level, the detection accuracy is robustly guaranteed on the worst-case attack around the identified attack vector.
-To guarantee the feasibility and the convergence property, the nonlinear nonconvex bilevel optimisation is further relaxed into two successive semi-definite programmings using linear matrix inequalities and duality. \item A novel event-triggering framework is proposed, for the first time, that seamlessly links the design and implementation of data-driven detector and physics-based MTD.
-The proposed framework outperforms individual approach by rejecting false positive decisions from the data-driven detector and reducing usage and cost of MTD. \end{enumerate}
+To guarantee the feasibility and the convergence, the nonlinear nonconvex bilevel optimisation is further relaxed into two successive semidefinite programmings using linear matrix inequalities and duality. \item The performance of the algorithm is verified with two benchmark algorithms under periodic and event trigger settings, using real-time load and solar profiles.